aetherspritee/bibcite.nvim/README.md

 Quickly search through your bibliography, open associated notes, or open files- all from within your favourite editor!

 # Features
-- Insert citation keys with Telescope (fzf-lua integration planned)
+- Insert citation keys with Snacks (fzf-lua integration planned)
 - Open external files (PDF, epub, whatever floats your boat) associated with BibTeX entries in your preferred file viewer.
 - Quickly view, navigate to, and edit or create Markdown/text notes linked to a citation.
 - Popup previews with author/title/year and quick note preview.